geovanygameros/geovanygameros/README.md

 # Geovany Gameros👋
-## Friend, developer, leader and a Pasionate Etrepreneur
+## Friend, developer, leader and a passionate entrepreneur